 According to Cheryl Kary, the director of the Sacred Pipe Resource Center—a nonprofit in Bismarck-Mandan, North Dakota, “It’s [self-harm] a growing behavior.
 It is important for youth to understand why they cut [self-harm] and understand it comes from trauma, grief, and other strong feelings.”

 Young people committing these acts against themselves are willing to hurt themselves to focus on a different pain, to find a different rush of adrenaline, to verify existence.
 Sadly, unless the emotional state of the person changes, this addiction will continue.

 One of my former students explains, “In a way the physical pain bounces you back into reality, and suddenly death doesn’t seem so sweet anymore.
 But in some cases where hysteria blinds you…and you cut…and cut…and keep on cutting, hoping to hit the spot of no return and not feeling a thing because you’re so numbed by your own thoughts, and the only way of stopping...is if you grow tired or someone runs in and stops you.”

 Coping with self-injury and negative thoughts

 Young people need to learn other coping mechanisms.
 They need to give “voice” to their trauma and understand it is okay to have negative feelings.
 Learning to grieve in a healthy manner is key.
-Therapy, meditation, exercise, and other outlets may provide the most relief.
+Therapy, meditation, exercise, building healthy self-esteem, and other outlets may provide the most relief.

 “Distraction.
 That’s really all that we need,” says my former student.
 “Most cutters find a hobby to do instead of doing self-harm, like playing guitar, drawing, writing poems, or anything else!
 Mine was poems…I let my anger and sadness out through poems.”